eclipse-ee4j/glassfish/README.md

 :warning: If the script fails, sometimes it doesn't stop the domain and you have to do that manually.

-:warning: Some of the scripts do inplace filtering or generate other sources which remain and later affect next executions.
+:warning: Some of the scripts do in-place filtering or generate other sources which remain and later affect subsequent executions.
 You have to remove those changes manually.

 * `./runtests.sh batch_all` - Usual time: 1 minute
 * `./runtests.sh cdi_all` - Usual time: 6 minutes